dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.3.3 =
+		* Fix issue with improper microformats generating bad parsed results.
+		* Add default kind option
+		* Change how plugin handles default options by adding Defaults function
+		* Bug fix by acegiak to content protection override
+		* Feature added by acegiak to set default kind if no kind is set when post is saved
+		* Add post_id to filter kind_response_display
 	= Version 2.3.2 =
 		* Fix rendering issues when no response
 		* Add support for Indieweb Plugin